Skip to main content

 It’s possible to live without a pancreas.
 But when the entire pancreas is removed, people are left without the cells that make insulin and other hormones that help maintain safe blood sugar levels.
 These people develop diabetes, which can be hard to manage because they are totally dependent on insulin shots.
 People who have had this surgery also need to take pancreatic enzyme pills to help them digest certain foods.

-Before you have this operation, your doctor will recommend that you get certain vaccines because the spleen will be removed.
+Before you have this operation, your doctor will recommend that you get certain vaccines because your spleen will be removed.

 Palliative surgery

-If the cancer has spread too far to be removed completely, any surgery being considered would be palliative (intended to relieve symptoms).
+If the cancer has spread too far to be removed completely, any surgery being considered would be palliative (intended to relieve symptoms and improve your quality of life).
 This type of surgery may be considered in some people with pancreatic NETs whose tumor has recurred and is causing local problems or is making too many hormones that are causing symptoms.

 Sometimes surgery might be started with the hope it will cure the patient, but once it begins the surgeon discovers this is not possible.
 In this case, the surgeon might do a less extensive, palliative operation known as bypass surgery instead to help prevent or relieve symptoms.